Week 8: Give Your Closet an Amazing Organization Makeover

 Subscribers to the "boutique" (aka: this blog) already received a sneak peak of today's project.
 Next week, they'll receive a condensed email with links to ALL the items mentioned in this post.
-If you have not yet subscribed please click here to do so.

 This weekend we're focusing on what is probably tiniest, darkest "room" in the home.
 It's where we toss things we don't know what to with; or where we hide random things in a hurry company comes.
 For many, organizing their closet is the most dreaded of all household tasks.
 Let me show you step by step how to conquer this fear.